TooTallNate/node-lame/README.md

 First you must have the lame dev files installed (`lame.h`) and the mpg123 dev files installed (`mpg123.h`).

-On OS X with Homebrew, this is a simple as:
+On OS X with Homebrew, this is as simple as:

 ``` bash
 $ brew install lame mpg123